We are building resilient and diversified supply chains

 2. Provide a clearinghouse for expanded critical minerals supply chain projects.

-Market participants can share opportunities for critical minerals investments and investors can identify their financing requirements.
+Market participants share opportunities for critical minerals investments and investors can identify their financing requirements.

-The Forum also will provide a mechanism for information sharing between investors and government agencies, based on market data, and to support coordination of investment activities.
+The Forum also provides a mechanism for information sharing between investors and government agencies, based on market data, and to support coordination of investment activities.

 Learn more